itdxer/neupy/_sources/docs/surgery.txt

 Cutting layers from the network
 *******************************

 Cut is a first feature of a surgery module.
 You can cut network in a few different ways.
-To make it simple to understand I'm going to cinsider a simple pretraining autoencoder problem.
+To make it simple to understand I'm going to consider a simple pretraining autoencoder problem.
 Let's define the autoencoder network.

 .. code-block:: python